dacarras/r4sda/README.md

 # Pendings

-  - add sample to show functions examples
+  - add sample data to show functions examples
   - add a viggnete
+  - add merge function
+  - add checks for nested data (i.e. check if clustering variables are unique across a data frame)

+# Done

-  - add functions for weights in mixed models (methods a and method b)
+  - \[x\] add functions for weights in mixed models, methods a and method b, also called normalized and effective sample size weights

 ## Installation